The Landau--Lifshitz--Bloch equation on polytopal domains: Unique existence and finite element approximation: Numerical simulations

-Snapshots of the magnetic spin field $\bff{u}$ at selected times are shown in Figure~\ref{fig:snapshots field 2d}.
+\begin{enumerate} \item[(O1)] First, we run the simulation using Algorithm~\ref{alg:fem eps llbe} as shown in Figure~\ref{fig:snapshots field 2d}.
 In this configuration, one could see the formation of a Bloch wall around time $t=0.2$, which is dissipating as time progresses.
 Eventually, the magnetisation vectors will decay to $\bff{0}$ as $t\to\infty$.
-Plot of $\bff{e}_h$ against $1/h$ is shown in Figure~\ref{fig:order}.
-Plots showing the decay of $\bff{u}(t)$ in $\bb{L}^2$, $\bb{L}^\infty$, and $\bb{H}^1$-norms are shown in Figures~\ref{fig:norms L} and~\ref{fig:norms H}.
+The plots showing the decay of $\bff{u}_h^{\epsilon,(n)}$ in the $\bb{L}^2$, $\bb{L}^\infty$, and $\bb{H}^1$-norms are shown in Figures~\ref{fig:norms L} and~\ref{fig:norms H}.